IRLL/HIPPO_Gym/README.md

 ```

-After we run the code above, the expected output we receive is as follows: ```{'userId': <userID>, 'projectId': <projectID>}``` and that raw json gets parsed through our lambda handler and notifies the backend what our userID and projectID is for the given experiment.
+After we run the code above, the expected output we receive is as follows: ```{'userId': <userID>, 'projectId': <projectID>}``` and the raw json gets parsed through our Lambda handler and notifies the backend of our userID and projectID for the given experiment.

-Now you have gotten an example of how to send messages to our websocket, let's look at how we can receive expected messages from our websocket.
-With every experiment, we want to render our UI for the frontend to able to visual a dynamic page.
-Usually our backend handles rendering the frames/displaying some sort of UI.
-Whether that is passing in components for button data, or full scale environment npArray render frames provided from OpenAI Gym.
+Now that you have gotten an example of how to send messages to our Websocket, let's look at how we can receive expected messages as well.
+With every experiment, we want to render our UI for the frontend to be able to visualize a dynamic page.
+Usually our backend handles rendering the frames/displaying some sort of UI; whether that is passing in components for button data, or full scale environment npArray render frames provided from OpenAI Gym.
 See the example code below:

 ```javascript
 this.websocket.onmessage = (message) => {